enter-haken/rasmus/README.md

 will create the schema `core` and `cms` for `rasmus`.
 It will also compile the `elixir` backend and the documentation.

-At the moment, the database will be reseted on every `make` call.
+At the moment, the database will be reset on every `make` call.

 ## run

     $ make run

 The backend is started within the `iex` shell.

+## database schema

+When you have successfully executed `make` for the first time you can take a look at the database schema `core`.

+    $ make core_schema

+This will put a `core_schema.png` file into the projects root folder.

 # contact